hsureads/hsureads.github.io/_posts/2017-01-07-aaand-were-back.md

 <li><b>8:06 pm:</b> Wow.
 There's yet another and this stars Gary Busey and Howie Mandel with curly hair.
 But actually.
 Fascinating.</li>
 <li><b>8:08 pm:</b> But wait, there's more!
 This one has the dad from <em>Psych</em> and Mr. T. No joke.
 We make plans to watch this at another time.</li>
 <li><b>8:10 pm:</b> Ok time for the feature film.
 Here we go.</li>
 <li><b>8:11 pm:</b> My friends discover that they actually know the guy who composed the score for this movie.
 Does this mean we should refrain from making fun of the score?
-Fat chance.
+Fat chance.</li>
 <li><b>8:13 pm:</b> Personal thought: "Is that how you pronounce Chaim Rosenzweig???"</li>
 <li><b>8:20 pm:</b> The group laughs at the explosions and CGI when Israel is attacked.</li>
 <li><b>8:30 pm:</b> Rayford's family is quite something.
 You can tell that Chloe is rebellious because she has a nose ring and is wearing a choker.
 For some reason she's not at Stanford though...</li>